axcheron/axcheron.github.io/_htb/08_writeup_mantis.md

 {% include toc icon="cog" title="Mantis Solution" %}

 The [Mantis](https://app.hackthebox.com/machines/Mantis) machine has been created by [lkys37en](https://app.hackthebox.com/users/709).
-This is a **hard** Windows Machine with a strong focus on Active Directory exploitation.
+This is an **hard** Windows Machine with a strong focus on Active Directory exploitation.
 This box was interesting as we had to play with SQL and old exploit.
 {: .text-justify}

-If you didn't solve this challenge and just look for answers, first you should take a look at this [mind map](https://github.com/Orange-Cyberdefense/arsenal/blob/master/mindmap/pentest_ad_dark.png?raw=true) from [Orange Cyberdefense](https://github.com/Orange-Cyberdefense) and try again.
+If you didn't solve this challenge and just look for answers, first you should take a look at this [mind map](https://github.com/Orange-Cyberdefense/ocd-mindmaps/blob/main/img/pentest_ad_dark_2023_02.svg) from [Orange Cyberdefense](https://github.com/Orange-Cyberdefense) and try again.
 It could give you some hints for attack paths when dealing with an Active Directory.

 ![image-center](/images/htb/htb_mantis_infocard.png){: .align-center}